Leaving NC State Employment

 Transferring to Another State Agency

 If you are leaving employment with the University to work for another NC state government agency or university, contact your Benefits Consultant, as special provisions will apply.
-If a transfer to another state agency occurs, annual, sick, and bonus leave balances transfer, as well.
+If a transfer to another state agency or UNC System school occurs, annual, sick, and bonus leave balances may or may not transfer.
+This depends on what type of position you are transferring into (SPA or EPA) and if the receiving agency accepts each type of leave.

-Annual leave balances up to 240 hours are paid out either with the final pay or the month following.
-All bonus leave hours are paid out on termination from employment.
+If eligible, annual leave balances up to 240 hours are paid out either with the final pay or the month following.
+All bonus leave hours are paid out on termination from employment if not transferring to another State of North Carolina agency or UNC System school.
 Only mandatory retirement system contributions (TSERS or ORP) will be deducted from the leave balance payouts along with any applicable taxes.
 Sick leave balances are not paid out; however, if one returns to NC state government employment within 5 years of termination, the accumulated balance will be reinstated.

 NC State Exit Interview Program